Happy(?!) New Year – Data Breach Notification Regulations Going into Effect January 1, 2020

 That’s the roll-up on new U.S. privacy laws, and it’s a lot.
 For everyone involved with data privacy, the new decade will start with a bang bigger than any New Year’s Eve firecracker.

 Privacy teams coast to coast need to be ready: including biometrics and other new information in risk assessments for consumers in California, reviewing PII definitions for Oregon, and updating breach notification requirements for four of the five states.
-If your privacy team uses RADAR for incident response, you have a head start because the new requirements will be reflected in the software by the time the new laws go into effect.
+If your privacy team uses Radar for privacy incident response, you have a head start because the new requirements will be reflected in the software by the time the new laws go into effect.

 Like every other year in the data privacy world, 2020 is going to test your readiness and resolve.
 But our team here at RADARFirst will always have your back, so enjoy your holidays.
 Happy New Year and good luck!